gravitational/teleport/rfd/0167-console-service.md

 A new set of commands will be introduced to `teleport` to consume the new service.

-Those commands will have the instance configuration as a common argument.
-This is so they can load the configuration to locate the data directory and later read the Node ID (used for generating the socket name).

 Commands will have a common argument for receiving the instance configuration.
 This allows loading the configuration to locate the data directory, and later